 This leave may be used by employees for the following reasons:

 - Self-isolating due to a positive diagnosis, experiencing symptoms, seeking medical treatment or preventative care with respect to the illness causing the public health emergency

 - Suffering from a preexisting condition that would make the employee more susceptible to serious harm if infected with the illness causing the public health emergency

 - Where public health officials or the employer have deemed it to be unsafe for the employee to come to work due the employee’s exposure to, or displaying symptoms of, the illness causing the public health emergency

 - If caring for a family member in the above circumstances, or if they must care for a child or other family member whose school or child care facility is closed due to the public health emergency.

 Can an employer require an employee provide documentation for supplemental public health emergency paid sick leave?

 An employer may not require an employee to provide documentation in order to take sick leave under the public health emergency provision of the Act.

 On November 11, 2020, the Department of Labor and Employment adopted its Final Rule.
 The rule addresses the Healthy Families and Workplaces Act (HFWA) and clarifies how to transition from 2020 COVID-only leave to 2021 leave for any health need; how paid leave is accrued; how year-to-year leave carryover works; and how employers calculate leave pay rates and hours for non-hourly or irregular-schedule employees.
 Under the rule, up to 48 hours of accrued but unused paid sick leave may be carried over to a subsequent year.

-Paychex will continue to monitor for developments, including if/when regulations are released related to the paid sick leave law.
+Regulations related to the paid sick leave law have bene released.
 If you have additional human resource questions or needs, Paychex provides a full suite of HR products and services that can assist.